kanadgupta/huedash/README.md

 ###Scapy Installation

-Click [here]() to download a ZIP of the latest version of Scapy (used for packet sniffing) and within the directory that you downloaded the ZIP to:
+Click [here]() to download a ZIP of the latest version of Scapy (used for packet sniffing).
+Navigate to the directory that you downloaded the ZIP to:

 ```bash
 $ unzip scapy-2.*.zip